 One, the Justice Department now is said to be ready to send the Comey memos to Congress.

-And remember, Rod Rosenstein was the guy that that desperately tried begging and pleading Paul Ryan not to turn over what became the information that resulted in the Nunes memo and the Grassley Graham memo.
+And remember, Rod Rosenstein was the guy that desperately tried begging and pleading Paul Ryan not to turn over what became the information that resulted in the Nunes memo and the Grassley Graham memo.

-The inspector general, that would be Michael Horowitz, is now referred findings on McCabe to the U.S. attorney for consideration of criminal charges.
+Well, I read from the Washington Post, which is a huge headline also breaking at this hour, the Inspector General, that would be Michael Horowitz, has now referred findings on McCabe to the U.S. Attorney for consideration of criminal charges.

-So that means the DOJ Inspector General referred their findings that the former FB FBI deputy director, in other words, the second in charge at the FBI repeatedly misled investigators examining the media disclosures to the top federal prosecutor in D.C.
-And they want now this attorney, the U.S. uh attorney's office in D.C.
-Uh now to look at this as a criminal referral.
+So that means the DOJ Inspector General referred their findings that the former FBI deputy director, in other words, the second in charge at the FBI, repeatedly misled investigators examining the media disclosures to the top federal prosecutor in D.C.

-Now, this is on top of everything that we pointed out yesterday on this program, and I I I keep going back to reminding you I told you that 2018 would be the year of the boomerang, and that everything is now gonna swing back, and everything is happening.
+And I keep going back to reminding you, I told you that 2018 would be the year of the boomerang and that everything is now going to swing back and everything is happening.

 And I tried to warn, didn't we try to warn Comey a lot on this program?

-It was not a good idea to it was not in any way a good idea to write that book and start going on this big interview tour.
+It was not a good idea to, it was not in any way a good idea to write that book and start going on this big interview tour.

 I won't regurgitate it.